 The in-person conference on the day after the practical course / workshop will bring together practical course / workshop participants and virtual and in-person speakers who are actively working on diverse aspects of pangenome research.
 Speakers will cover topics at the intersection of pangenome methods and biology, including a focus on basic methods, data structures, genome assembly, data visualization, and public collaborative pangenome projects.
 We expect to draw speakers from a diverse set of species contexts.

 Virtual and in-person attendance is free and open to the public.
-Link for attendance will be posted soon
+Link for attendance

 About the biohackathon